cmcdowell/Weather-Forecaster/README.md

 You can use the script like this, but it might be a good idea to add it to the PATH in your .bashrc, you can do that by adding this to your .bashrc

-    export PATH=$PATH:$HOME/.bin
+    export PATH=$PATH:$HOME/.bin/Weather-Forecaster
     alias weather='weather.py'

 And changing the mode of the script to executable with `chmod +x weather.py`

 Finally you need to add the WOEID of your location to the script.
-Open up weather.py in your text editor and change the WOEID variable to reference your location, you can find your WOIED [here](http://woeid.rosselliot.co.nz/lookup).
+Open up settings.ini in your text editor and change the WOEID variable to reference your location, you can find your WOIED [here](http://woeid.rosselliot.co.nz/lookup).

 ##Usage